Pattaya for Digital Nomads

 Is Pattaya safe?

 Pattaya attracts people, mostly men, from many different cultures, and they're all drunk.
 You'll likely see more than one bar fight when you come here.
-Other than that and being or being landed on by one of the many flying club inducties, it's a perfectly safe place.
+Other than that and being or being landed on by one of the many flying club inductees, it's a perfectly safe place.

 How is the Internet in Pattaya?

 Utter shit.
-I don't know if it's just the places I've stayed or if it's a city-wide phenomenom, but in a country known for its fast Internet, it's staggering how bad the Internet is in Pattaya.
+I don't know if it's just the places I've stayed or if it's a city-wide phenomenon, but in a country known for its fast Internet, it's staggering how bad the Internet is in Pattaya.
 If a fast connection is important for you, then I'd spend some time researching the speeds of where you plan to stay before booking.

 Understanding the layout of Pattaya